Turkey: Official and Widely Spoken Languages

 The Cultural Tapestry You Encounter

 Every conversation here tells a story of unity and heritage.
 The interplay between majority and minority languages enriches the cultural experience.
-For example, Kurdish, spoken by millions, and Zazaki, with over a million speakers, are integral to the social fabric4.
+For example, Kurdish, spoken by millions, and Zazaki, with over a million speakers, are integral to the social fabric.

 Historical events, such as the Treaty of Lausanne, have also shaped language policies, ensuring the protection of certain linguistic rights.
 This blend of tradition and modernity creates a fascinating cultural tapestry that continues to evolve.